-Vascular Malformation is a general term that includes congenital problems of the vascular system, which can include arteries, veins, or lymphatic channels.
+Vascular malformation is a general term that includes congenital problems of the vascular system.
+These problems can include arteries, veins, or lymphatic channels.

-They are all present at birth, and become apparent at different ages.
-They can be part of syndromes, or occur spontaneously.
-Vascular malformations can cause a variety of symptoms, depending on the location in the body.
+All vascular malformations are present at birth, and become apparent at different ages.
+They can be part of syndromes, or occur spontaneously and can cause a variety of symptoms, depending on the location in the body.

 Vascular Malformations are mostly benign abnormal growths which can be mostly arterial, venous, lymphatic or a combination of any of these types of vessels.
 While they can be malignant, most of them are not, and they typically cause symptoms based mostly due to the lesion compressing adjacent structures such as nerves, muscles or other organs.
 They can also cause symptoms due to them taking blood flow away from an area and redirecting it.
 If they are large enough, sometimes they can cause destruction of blood components due to them being damaged inside of the malformation, which leads to certain types of anemia due to the body filtering the damaged cells.

 - Venous malformations (VMs) may cause pain where ever they are located.
 Venous and lymphatic malformations may cause a lump under the skin.
 There may be an overlying birthmark on the skin.
 Bleeding or lymph fluid leaking may occur from skin lesions.
 Lymphatic malformations tend to become infected, requiring repeated antibiotic treatments.
 Venous and lymphatic malformations may be associated with a syndrome called Klippel-Trenaunay Syndrome.